aleph2c/miros/doc/zero_to_one.rst

 Once **S** and **T** are back within the same state, the event processor looks to see if its init condition, the big black dot on the diagram, has another ``trans`` call, or arrow pointing to another inner state.
-If it does, it plans then acts on this call, and re-settles deeper within the HSM.
+If it does, it creates another plan and then acts on this plan, and re-settles deeper within the HSM.
 This process would repeat until there was nothing left to do.

 If this isn't clear, the upcoming examples will show how these dynamics work.